Kenya - Tanzania

 The five of us sat together, no longer quite strangers.
 There was conversation now—easy, unhurried—perhaps helped by the shared experience of having been stranded together in the middle of nowhere.
 Outside, life in the village went on as usual, while for us, the journey had already begun to feel like an adventure, even before we had seen a single wild animal.

-By the time our driver returned and we resumed our journey, we were already running late.
+When our driver returned and we resumed our journey, we were already running late.
 The park had fixed entry timings, so there was urgency as we drove on.

 When we finally reached Masai Mara National Reserve, our driver explained the reason for the delay, and we were allowed to enter.
 By then, it was evening.
 We were taken straight to the lodge, where the dining room was full—completely packed with guests.
 Without any formality, we were immediately asked to join for dinner.
 It was a lively scene.
 Dining room was full of people, plates being served.
 After dinner, tired from the long and eventful day, we were shown to our rooms.
 The real safari would begin the next morning.